weaviate/weaviate-io/developers/weaviate/current/more-resources/faq.md

 A: You can create multiple classes in the Weaviate schema, where one class will act like a namespace in Kubernetes or an index in Elasticsearch.
 So the spaces will be completely independent, this allows space 1 to use completely different embeddings from space 2.
 The configured vectorizer is always scoped only to a single class.
 You can also use Weaviate's Cross-Reference features to make a graph-like connection between an object of Class 1 to the corresponding object of Class 2 to make it easy to see the equivalent in the other space.

-## Q: Does Weaviate use pre- or post-filtering ANN index search?

-A: It’s a 2-step process: First the inverted index (which is built at import time) is queries to produce an allow list of the specified document ids.
-Then the HNSW index is queried with this allow list (the list being one of the reasons for our custom implementation).
-If we encounter a document id which would be a close match, but isn’t on the allow list the id is treated as a candidate (i.e. we add it to our list of links to evaluate), but is never added to the result set.
-Since we only add allowed IDs to the set, we don’t exit early, i.e. before the top k elements are reached.
-*Note that there is a point - when a filter is very restrictive, imagine matching just 100 out of 1B ids - when this becomes very inefficient.
-In that case it would be much, much cheaper to simply perform a brute-force search on the remaining 100 vectors.
-This is a future optimiziation that we have planned, but which is not implemented yet.*
-For more information on the technical implementations, see [this video](https://www.youtube.com/watch?v=6hdEJdHWXRE).

 ## Q: Are there restrictions on UUID formatting?
 Do I have to adhere to any standards?

 A: The UUID must be presented as a string matching the [Canonical Textual representation](https://en.wikipedia.org/wiki/Universally_unique_identifier#Format).
 If you don’t specify a UUID, Weaviate will generate a `v4` i.e. a random UUID.
 If you generate them yourself you could either use random ones or deterministically determine them based on some fields that you have.
 For this you’ll need to use [`v3` or `v5`](https://en.wikipedia.org/wiki/Universally_unique_identifier#Versions_3_and_5_(namespace_name-based)).
 There are plenty of python packages available to do this.

 ## Q: What is the best way to iterate through objects?
 Can I do paginated API calls?

-Yes, pagination is supported.
+A: Yes, pagination is supported.
 You can use the `offset` and `limit` parameters for GraphQL API calls.
 [Here's](https://weaviate.io/developers/weaviate/current/graphql-references/filters.html#offset-filter-pagination) described how to use these parameters, including tips on performance and limitations.

 ## Q: What happens when the weaviate docker container restarts?
 Is my data in the weaviate database lost?